Identify the Correct IRB

 Required by sponsor, research network/consortium, or other involved organization

 CITN studies.
 Cancer Immunotherapy Network (CITN) studies must be reviewed by the National Cancer Institute’s Central IRB.
-See How to Ask for a Non-UW IRB to initiate the process.
-Then work with the Cancer Consortium’s Clinical Research Support office to obtain the IRB review.
+Work with the Cancer Consortium’s Clinical Research Support office to obtain the IRB review.

-TIN Trial Innovation Network studies.
+Trial Innovation Network (TIN) studies.
 These studies must be reviewed by one of the TIN central IRBs.
-Contact HSD at firstname.lastname@example.org to begin the review process.

 Washington State agencies.
-UW research that involves these state and regional government agencies must be reviewed by the Washington State IRB in addition to the UW IRB.
+UW research that involves these state and regional government agencies must be reviewed by the Washington State IRB.
 The agencies are considered to be involved when (1) their employees or agents intervene or interact with research participants; (2) their employee or agents use or disclose individually identifiable private information for research; or (3) the agency receives a direct federal award to conduct human subjects research, even if all activities involving human subjects are carried out by a subcontractor or collaborator.
-Obtain UW IRB review by submitting a standard IRB application in the UW’s Zipline system.
-Obtain Washington State IRB review by following the instructions after paying the required fee.

 - WA Department of Children, Youth, and Families